cirosantilli/linux-cheat/compile/library.md

 #####environment

-you can also add to path with environment variables
+You can also add to path with environment variables.

-don't rely on this method for production
+Don't rely on this method for production.

     export LD_LIBRARY_PATH="/path/to/link"

 ###interpreter

-program that loades shared libs for other programs
+Program that loades shared libs for other programs.

-central part of the linux system
+central part of the linux system.

-this program links to no shared libs!
+This program links to no shared libs!

     readelf a.elf | grep "Requesting program interpreter"

-this gives an output such as:
+This gives an output such as:

     /lib/ld-linux.so.2

 ##override symbols in libraries

-symbols in `a.o` will override symbols in linked libs
+Symbols in `a.o` will override symbols in linked libs.

     echo "/path/to/my/a.o" | sudo tee -a /etc/ld.so.preload

-useful mainly for emergency or tests
+Useful mainly for emergency or tests.

-can also be achieved via:
+Can also be achieved via:

     export LD_PRELOAD=